iguana-parser/iguana-parser.github.io/examples/api.md

 ##A simple context-free grammar

 <p>Iguana is a grammar interpreter, as opposed to a parser generator.
 This means
-that Iguana directly interprets an in-memory representation of a grammar.
+that Iguana directly interprets an in-memory representation of a grammar, and there is no need to first generate a parser from the grammar specification.
+For example, consider the following simple grammar that encodes

 The following simple example shows how to encode a grammar in Iguana and run it.</p>